dotnet/AspNetCore.Docs/aspnetcore/getting-started/index.md

 The preceding command displays the following message:

 *Trusting the HTTPS development certificate was requested.
-If the certificate is not already trusted, we will run the following command:* `'sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain <<certificate>>'`
+If the certificate isn't already trusted, we'll run the following command:* `'sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain <<certificate>>'`

 This command might prompt you for your password to install the certificate on the system keychain.
 Enter your password if you agree to trust the development certificate.